 - Now launch the game that you are trying to play.

-- After the game is launched and is at the main screen, turn on the internet while the game is still open.
+- After the game is launched and on the main screen, turn on the internet while the game is still open.

 - Once Switch has internet access, see if the problem is fixed.

-- Navigate to Home in your Nintento Switch and click on System Settings icon.
+- Navigate to Home in your Nintendo Switch and click on the System Settings icon.

 - Next, scroll down and then select TV Output.

-- Now, at the right side of the screen, click on Adjust Screen Size.
+- Now, on the right side of the screen, click on Adjust Screen Size.